Tutorial

 .

 Lotties can be manipulated in React to change some of their properties using data in state.
-In our case, we’ll look at how we can play, stop, and pause the animations in our lottie.
+In our case, we’ll create buttons to control the animations in our Lottie.

 Let’s create a file in components